Scrambled Egg, Red Pepper & Fontina Toast | Cook for Your Life

 1. Preheat the oven to 350 degrees.

-3. In a medium sized bowl, combine egg whites, dill, and parsley.
+3. In a medium-sized bowl, combine eggs, dill, and parsley.
 Season with salt and pepper.
-Heat a medium sized pan on medium-low.
+Heat a medium-sized pan on medium-low heat.
 Add remaining olive oil.
-Once the oil is hot, add the egg white mixture.
+Once the oil is hot, add the egg mixture.
 Cook gently, stirring regularly.

 5. Divide the scrambled egg between the four pieces of toast.
 Top with bell pepper slices.